sap-tutorials/Tutorials/tutorials/hcp-webide-localizing-app/hcp-webide-localizing-app.md

     - **Target Languages:** Click on the menu and check: `Dutch, French, German, Spanish`
     - **Domain:** `Basis`

     > Note: The application name must be lower case, and match the HTML5 Application name in your git repository.
-To check your app name, go to your HCP Cockpit and click on Git Repositories in the left navigation bar.)
+To check your app name, go to your SAP Cloud Platform Cockpit and click on Git Repositories in the left navigation bar.)

     ![Translation project fields](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-localizing-app/mob3-3_4.png)